latent-to/developer-docs/docs/learn/chain-rate-limits.md

 - **Implementation**: [rate_limiting.rs](https://github.com/opentensor/subtensor/blob/main/pallets/subtensor/src/utils/rate_limiting.rs#L41-L49)
 - **Error message**: [`TxRateLimitExceeded`](../errors/subtensor.md#txratelimitexceeded)

-Note: Admin operations are also disallowed during the final blocks of each tempo as governed by `AdminFreezeWindow` (root-configurable).
-This restriction is orthogonal to the above rate limit.
+Note: All subnet owner operations are disallowed during the final blocks of each tempo as governed by `AdminFreezeWindow`.
+This restriction is in addition to the above rate limit.

 ### Mechanism configuration rate limits